-With its majestic, tilting madrasas and turquoise-domed roofs, the Registan is the centrepiece of Samarkand and perhaps one of the most inspiring sights in the region.
+With its majestic, tilting madrasas and turquoise-domed roofs, the Registan is the centrepiece of Samarkand.
+It is also, perhaps one of the most inspiring sights in the region.

 During the days of Amir Timur, the Registan was the central square of Samarkand.
 The square overflowed with vibrant markets and merchants selling the exotic wares they had procured from lands far away.

-The three madrasas that surround the square are the oldest in Central Asia, with all of their predecessors being destroyed by Genghis Khan during his invasion of Uzbekistan.
+The three madrasas that surround the square are the oldest in Central Asia.
+Sadly, their predecessors were destroyed by Genghis Khan during his invasion of Uzbekistan.

-The Shah-i-Zinda is a grandiose necropolis that serves as the final resting place for many notable figures in Uzbek history.
+The Shah-i-Zinda is a grandiose Necropolis in the heart of old Samarkand.
+It serves as the final resting place for many notable figures in Uzbek history.

-The factory has been in operation since 1868, and opting to do a tasting here means sampling 8-10 local wines, cognacs, and balzams.
+The factory has been in operation since 1868.
+You can do a tasting here that allows you to sample 8-10 local wines, cognacs, and balzams.

 The Bibi Khanym Mosque